blackgirlbytes/frosty-agent-forge/challenges/day1.md

 Madame Zelda is panicking.
 The festival organizers are panicking.
 But you?
 You have goose.

+---

+### Your mission

-**Your mission:** Use goose's CLI to generate winter fortunes with different mystical personalities.
+Use goose's CLI to generate winter fortunes with different mystical personalities.
 Madame Zelda needs them fast, and she needs them good.
 The festival's reputation depends on it.

-**Today's lesson:** Command-line automation with `goose run`

----

-## 🎯 Your Task
-Build a CLI command that generates winter fortunes with different personalities.
-Madame Zelda needs to be able to quickly generate fortunes for different types of customers.

-⚠️ **You'll need:** The goose CLI (not Desktop) - command-line tools are essential for AI engineers.
+⚠️ **You'll need:** The goose CLI (not Desktop)

 ### Requirements
 - Generate at least 3 fortunes with different moods (grumpy, poetic, festive, sarcastic, mysterious)
 - Make them visually appealing - Use ASCII art, emojis, borders
 - Give them a theme - Ex: seasonal and magical

+---

 ### Example Output
 ```